mcejp/goeieDAG/README.md

 - Graph edges are implicitly defined by input/output file names
 - A high-quality executor (Ninja) is available and installable via a Python package

+### How is this different from using the Ninja package directly?

+- Simpler mental model & usage: no need to separately define build rules or think about implicit/explicit inputs and outputs
+- API accepts Paths; no need to cast everything to `str`!
+- Higher-level API in general (for example, the output directory is created automatically)

 ## Similar projects